-Each section provides some key messages and further discussion of the evidence in support of outcomes at each step in the journey from action to impact.
-Where appropriate we highlight the alignment with the outcomes sought by the Cashback for Communities programme.
-As well as providing case studies based on individual cases, we include two case studies with larger units of analysis, one exploring how the project adapted in response to the Covid pandemic and one focused on issue-based work around the prevention of fire-setting.
+Each section provides some key messages and further discussion of the evidence in support of outcomes at each step in the journey.
+Where appropriate we highlight the alignment with the outcomes sought by the CashBack for Communities programme.
+As well as providing short case studies through the text, we also include three extended case studies: